keajs/kea-docs/docs/introduction/what-is-kea.md

 Fourth, did I mention Kea is opinionated?
 Sometimes it may be too explicit for your taste (*having to explicitly define actions* for example), sometimes it might be too implicit or too magical.
 There is thought put into each decision that went into Kea, taking into account developer happiness (neat and clean code that just works) and developer productivity (limiting bugs).
-It's a tight line to walk, but I believe Kea strikes a beautiful balance.
+It's a tight rope to walk, yet I believe Kea strikes a beautiful balance.
 You might disagree.
 If so, [open an issue](https://github.com/keajs/kea/issues) and let's debate!

 ## Why "kea"?